printexo/printexo.github.io/docs/hardware/index.md

 # Build the Robot

-This section walks you through how to **physically build PrintExo**—from parts sourcing to 3D printing and final assembly.
+This section walks you through how to **physically build PrintExo** — from parts sourcing to 3D printing and final assembly.

 PrintExo is designed to be:
 - **FDM-printable** using consumer desktop 3D printers,